k0pernicus/website/content/posts/swift_cpp_compatibility_with_raylib_and_imgui.md

 ## Conclusion

 Wrapping DearImgui for Swift, a C++ project, was as straightforward as wrapping Raylib.
-The main subtle difference is simply enabling the C++ interoperability in the package configuration, which is just a matter of a simple Google search (or in your favorite LLM).
+The subtle difference is simply enabling the C++ interoperability in the package configuration, which is just a matter of a simple Google search (or in your favorite LLM).

 I guess people will argue that this project is not complex or big enough to make assumptions.
 And they are right!

 But this is a start, and I don't plan on stopping there...